Getting help with injured & broken ankle compensation payouts in QLD

 The amount of compensation you receive will be calculated according to the severity of your ankle injury.

 If your injury has prevented you from earning income, or your injury needs ongoing medical treatment, you may qualify for more damages.
+For example, rehabilitation for ankle fractures in adults can take months which means you would be able to claim compensation to cover your expenses while you recover.

 Every ankle injury compensation claim is unique, and different claims often involve varying outlays and expenses.